ibm-cloud-docs/cephaas/volume_update.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing a block volume
+# Updating a block volume
-{: #managing-sds-block-volume}
+{: #updating-block-volume}

 You can manage your Block Storage volume in the UI, from the CLI, or with the API.
 You can rename a volume, map a volume to a host or increase the volume size.
 {: shortdesc}

-## Managing block volume in the UI
+## Updating block volume in the UI
-{: #managing-sds-block-volume-ui}
+{: #updating-block-volume-ui}
 {: ui}

-Use the console to manage the volumes.
+Use the console to update the volume details.
 In the console, you can complete the following actions.

 * Rename a Block Storage volume
 * Map a volume to a host